awmckinley/config/docs/modules.md

 **diagram**: Software for creating and sharing diagrams and flowcharts.
 **disk.image**: Software for managing disk images and partitions.
 **disk.usage**: Software for analyzing and managing disk space.
+**display**: Tools for controlling monitor brightness and resolution.
 **doc.convert**: Software for converting documents between formats.
 **doc.mgmt**: Software for managing and organizing documents.
 **doc.print**: Software for creating PDFs from any application.